ChrisAntley1/Speak-to-Lichess/README.md

 # Speak to Lichess 2.1

 Provides Speech Recognition to Lichess.org games.
-Uses the Web Speech API to process speech and the Lichess Board API to read the board state and submits moves.
+Uses the Web Speech API to process speech, and the Lichess Board API to track the board state and submit moves.
 API move submission available in Rapid, Classical, and Correspondence time formats.
 Blitz or faster time formats require some keyboard input and the use of SAN format moves specifically.

-Supports standard games; alternative modes (such as crazyhouse, 'from position', etc.) should support UCI format moves, but will likely be unable to correctly process SAN format moves.
+Supports standard games; alternative modes (such as crazyhouse, 'from position', etc.) should support UCI format moves, but will are likely to incorrectly process SAN format moves.

 Check out the 'Using this Extension' section to learn how to effectively dictate moves.